owncloud-archive/design/app_admin/DOCUMENTATION.rst

 ------------------------------------

 The settings tab of the application information pane is used for settings that need to be handled by administrators.
 Settings in this section are designed in a global context.
 Application developers can specify and program a settings page for this panel.
+Applications can also be launched from this view.
 The settings tab opens by default.

 Both enabled and disabled applications have a settings area.

-Figure 5 – Disabled app info pane
+Figure 5 – Disabled app about pane
 ---------------------------------

 Disabled apps have a similar layout to their enabled app counterparts (see **Figure 3**).
 Disabled apps, however, can be uninstalled (deleted) from the web server.